 New Relic uses an external "pinger" to verify your customers can reach your site.
 The pinger service verifies application availability by making requests to them regularly, recording errors, and sending downtime alerts when an application is down.

 Note: For in-depth scriptable testing, including real browser tests and testing of API endpoints, see New Relic Synthetics.
 Synthetics includes free ping monitoring, which allows you to monitor your website from geographical locations around the world.

 If you enable downtime alerts in your application's alert policies, New Relic will monitor your applications for ongoing availability by using an external pinger service.
 New Relic supports availability monitoring and downtime alerts at no extra charge on all product levels.
-However, some reports that include availability data (for example, the Service Level Agreement report) may not be available for all products.
+However, some reports that include availability data (for example, the APM SLA report) may not be available for all products.